telefonicaid/fiware-cygnus/flume/README.md

 where `i` depends on the number of rows previously inserted.

-On the contrary, being the persistence mode 'column', the resource <code>room1-Room</code> (it and its datastore must be created in advance) will contain a new row such as shown below.
-In this case, an extra column ended with "_md" is added for the metadata.
+On the contrary, being the persistence mode `column`, the resource `room1-Room` (it and its datastore must be created in advance) will contain a new row such as shown below.
+In this case, an extra column ended with `_md` is added for the metadata.

     | _id | recvTime           | temperature | temperature_md                                     |
     |--------------------------|-------------|----------------------------------------------------|